sapphire9901/Dave3625-Host-2025/Lab3/README.md

 ****
 **4. Convert dataframe to binary data**

-To train a dataset easily, we want all data to be numerical.
+In order to use this dataset for ML training, we want all data to be numerical.
 To achieve this, we need to drop columns that don’t make sense converting to a numerical value.
 At this point, your dataframe should look something like this:

 ![dataframe][table-task4]